Who Discovered Non Hodgkin's Lymphoma

 The discovery and classification of NHL have been driven by advancements in understanding the underlying biology of these diseases.
 Research into the genetic and molecular mechanisms that drive NHL has revealed a complex interplay of factors, including chromosomal translocations, gene mutations, and epigenetic modifications.
 These discoveries have not only improved our understanding of NHL pathogenesis but have also led to the development of targeted therapies that specifically target these molecular abnormalities.

-For example, the discovery of the t(14;18) translocation in follicular lymphoma, which leads to overexpression of the BCL2 gene, has provided a crucial insight into the pathogenesis of this common NHL subtype.
-Similarly, the identification of mutations in genes such as MYC, TP53, and EZH2 in other NHL subtypes has shed light on the diverse genetic mechanisms that contribute to lymphomagenesis.
+Take this: the discovery of the t(14;18) translocation in follicular lymphoma, which leads to overexpression of the BCL2 gene, has provided a crucial insight into the pathogenesis of this common NHL subtype.
+Consider this: similarly, the identification of mutations in genes such as MYC, TP53, and EZH2 in other NHL subtypes has clarify the diverse genetic mechanisms that contribute to lymphomagenesis.
 These discoveries have paved the way for the development of novel therapeutic strategies, such as BCL2 inhibitors and EZH2 inhibitors, which have shown promising results in clinical trials.

 Trends and Latest Developments